ljw285/footgait3d/README.md

 # footgait3d

-The whole dataset is linked to https://huggingface.co/datasets/ljw285/FootGait3D
+The entire dataset is available at https://huggingface.co/datasets/ljw285/FootGait3D